groveco/django-sprinklers/README.md

 This will run each in the background, and you can 'screen -r redis' or 'screen -r celery' to view them (Ctrl-a-d to detach).

-If you are working on this project directly, remember to restart celery after code changes to django-sprinklers.
+If you are working on this project directly, **remember to restart celery after code changes** to django-sprinklers.
 Celery does not live reload!

 ## FAQ

 - Q: Will this work on any iterable?
 Does it have to be a Django queryset?
-- A: It has to be a queryset.
+- A: It has to be a queryset (or a valuesqueryset).
 Sprinklers relies on some introspection to determine which model class to use for individual object retrieval.